timbocgn/ESPLogger/README.md

 idf.py -p <your serial device> flash
 ```

-My WEMOS mini board (see below) is equipped with a CP2104 USB/UART converter and in my case it defaults to /dev/tty.usbserial-00E3A8A2.
+My WEMOS mini board is equipped with a CP2104 USB/UART converter and in my case it defaults to /dev/tty.usbserial-00E3A8A2.

 Please use
 ```